 About the NRLN New Mexico Chapter

-The NRLN New Mexico Chapter was originally established to reach out to US West/Qwest/CenturyLink retirees who were members of their retirement organization (TRA/AUSWR-AZ), which disbanded.
-In fact, former TRA/AUSWR-NM members volunteered to be leaders of the NRLN New Mexico Chapter: Cassie Kelley, Marlene Tricoli, Neal Woolman, and Jack Ferguson.
+The NRLN New Mexico Chapter was organized under the NRLN’s chapter structure in January 2014.
+The New Mexico Chapter was originally established to reach out to US West/Qwest/CenturyLink retirees who were members of their retirement organization (TRA/AUSWR-NM), which disbanded.

-The Chapter also welcomes members from other companies and public entities as long as they are not already members of an NRLN Association (see Member Associations under “about us” at www.nrln.org.)
-Retirees who become NRLN Chapter members will be informed on federal legislation that impacts their retirement income security and reduce health care cost.
+The NM Chapter also welcomes members from other companies and public entities if they are not already members of an NRLN Association (see Member Associations under “about us” at www.nrln.org .

 All NM Chapter members are advocates belonging to the NRLN Grassroots Organization Network.
-Some NRLN NM Grassroots’ advocates volunteer to become AZ Congressional District Leaders and make local visits to their respective Congressional District Offices and may travel to Washington, D.C. to attend an NRLN “Fly-In”.
-The purpose of these visits are to educate the members of Congress on the NRLN’s Legislative Agenda (see the Legislative Agenda tab under www.nlrn.org), to make them aware of pending legislation that needs support and provide feedback of their performance (see Grassroots tab on www.nrln.org then click on Congressional Report Cards).
+Some NRLN NM Grassroots’ advocates volunteer to become NM Congressional District Leaders and make local visits to their respective Congressional District Offices and sometimes travel to Washington, D.C. to attend an NRLN “Fly-In”.
+The purpose of these visits is to educate the members of Congress on the NRLN’s Legislative Agenda (see the Legislative Agenda tab at www.nlrn.org), to make them aware of pendi ng legislation that needs support and provide feedback of their performance (see Grassroots tab on www.nrln.org then click on Congressional Report Cards).

 - Members become advocates of the NRLN Grassroots Organization.